DanialArab/API/README.md

 <a name="18"></a>
 ### Request Methods

 <a name="19"></a>
 #### HTTP GET

++ When we load a website.
+That’s a GET request
++ It’s a request to get data from another computer
++ We’re simply asking for data and we’re not asking to perform a task
++ We’re not creating, updating, or deleting data
++ It is the most common request type
++ Its CRUD (Create, Read, Update, Delete) operation is Read

 <a name="20"></a>
 #### HTTP POST

++ They do not go through the standard URL, but use a URL as the endpoint
++ Ask another computer to create a new resource
++ Returns data about the newly created resource
++ Its CRUD operation is Craete

 <a name="21"></a>
 #### HTTP PUT